microsoft/WindowsAppSDK/specs/AppLifecycle/EnvironmentVariables/AppLifecycle Environment Variables.md

 that provide partially overlapping functionality, and with some gaps.
 This spec describes the Reunion support for environment variables.

-Important Note: this feature relies on other platform features which are only available from Windows summer 2021 onwards.
-Therefore this feature is also only available from Windows summer 2021 onwards.
-An app can check the IsSupported property to determine whether the current device supports the feature.
+Important Note: The EV tracking feature relies on other platform features which are only available from Windows summer 2021 onwards.
+Therefore EV tracking is also only available from Windows summer 2021 onwards.
+An app can check the AreChangesTracked property to determine whether the current device supports the feature.

 Note that there are existing Win32 and .NET APIs that cover much of the same behaviors as the new APIs.
 The only _net_ _new_ behaviors are: